9- Pawn promotion

 Basic rules:

-• A pawn that reaches the opposite end of the board – the “last rank” – on a single-square forward move may be promoted as part of the same play but that is not actually required; promotion may be delayed until a later play.
+A pawn that reaches the opposite end of the board on a single-square forward move may be promoted as part of the same play but it is not required to do so; promotion may be delayed until a later play.

-• A pawn reaching the last rank on a two-square move or on a diagonal move [to capture a piece] may not be promoted as part of the same play; promotion must be delayed until a later play.
+In all other instances, the pawn reaching the last rank on a two-square move or on a diagonal move [capturing a piece], the pawn may not be promoted as part of the same play; promotion must be delayed until a later play.

 Delayed promotions:

-• The promoted piece will have all of its attributes on subsequent plays.
+The promoted piece will gain all of its attributes on the subsequent play.

 Do note the following:

-5. Since a pawn that is being promoted may remain on its original square, this makes it the only play where a player is not required to actually move a piece.
+Since a pawn [standing in the last rank] that is being promoted may remain on its original square, this makes it the only play where no piece is moved.

-6. Unable to capture a piece on the play when it is promoted, a pawn standing in the last rank does not attack any square.
+Unable to capture a piece on the play when it is promoted, a pawn standing in the last rank does not attack any square at this time.

 Example of promotion #1: